RicardoGoncalves-CS/CSharpLearning/Week 2/README.md

 ---

-# Week 2 repository overview

-This folder contains the following subfolders:

-- 1_UsingVisualStudio
-- 2_UnitTesting
-- 3_OperatorsAndControlFlow
-- 4_DataTypes
-- 5_MemoryModel
-- 6_Week2_MiniProject

-# UNDER CONSTRUCTION
+# UNDER CONSTRUCTION // INFORMATION BELOW WILL BE MOVED/DELETED

 ## Week 2